Renting vs Buying a Home: Is House or Apartment Ownership Worth It?

 Pros & Cons of Buying an Apartment, House, Condo, or Townhouse

 Becoming your own landlord by buying a home might sound great, but has its pro & cons.
 For many people, a big plus is not having to deal with another landlord who might find a reason to evict you or cause other kinds of stress.
 However, that also means you have to help yourself when, say, your hot water tank bursts in the middle of the night.
 Sudden maintenance costs often come as an expensive surprise to new homeowners.
-If you’re part of a strata, they cover some maintenance costs, but you’d then be paying strata fees that – like your mortgage – must be paid to continue living there.
-And then, of course, there are utilities, property taxes, and home insurance costs to consider.
+If you’re part of a strata, they cover some maintenance costs, but you’d then be paying strata fees, also known as condo fees that – like your monthly mortgage payments – must be paid to continue living there.
+And then, of course, there are other costs like utilities, property taxes, and home insurance costs to consider.
 Read on for more pros and cons to consider.

 Buying a Home Makes Renovations & Customizations Easier